BlaireLeone/bulma-clean-theme/resume-cv-page.md

+### Newsletter Intern • *League of Women Voters of Milwaukee County •* *Remote*

+#### Fall 2020

-Fall 2020  Newsletter Intern  *• League of Women Voters of Milwaukee  County •* *Remote*  Ø Fact-  checked, proofread, and pitched stories for a monthly newsletter on election updates  including poll numbers, policy news, high school election literacy,  historical pieces, and volunteering efforts.
+Fact-checked, proofread, and pitched stories for a monthly newsletter on election updates  including poll numbers, policy news, high school election literacy,  historical pieces, and volunteering efforts.

 Copyedited formatting, selected images, and created headlines.

-###

-### 2017 – march 2020

-##### Lead Server *• Riva Fish House* *•* *Santa Cruz, CA*
+### Lead Server *• Riva Fish House* *•* *Santa Cruz, CA*

+#### 2017 – March 2020

-Ø Responsible for keeping up-to-date on local seafood and seasonal foods, restaurant food preparation techniques, and rotating menu to advise customers on meal options.
+Responsible for keeping up-to-date on local seafood and seasonal foods, restaurant food preparation techniques, and rotating menu to advise customers on meal options.

-Ø Collaborated and communicated with diverse personalities across customers and restaurant team.
+Collaborated and communicated with diverse personalities across customers and restaurant team.

-Ø Waited on 7+ tables a night: prioritized tasks; maintained attention to detail.
+Waited on 7+ tables a night: prioritized tasks; maintained attention to detail.

-  Summer 2015 – Summer 2017  Herbal Apprentice  and Newsletter Writer *• HAALo Botanicals  •* *Nevada City, CA*  Ø Wrote articles on  food, plants, locally-sourced products, and profiles of local herbal and natural  food experts for weekly newsletter: sourced and interviewed experts, pitched content, drafted  articles.  Ø Copyedited documents:  photographed items and instructors, selected images, formatted content.  Ø Shadowed herbalists:  studied plant physiology and nutrition, plant cultivation, and home remedies.  Ø Worked at local farms  and personal gardens: planted, watered, tended, and harvested fruits,  vegetables, and seasonal plants.
-Spring – Summer 2015  Assistant  Festival Director *• Nevada City  Film Festival* *•* *Nevada  City, CA*  Ø Authored reviews  and summaries of films for playbill and flyers of short films from around the  world, including films on Icelandic horse breeding and a day in the life of a  Tibetan monk.  Ø Reviewed films  with team to determine best fit for festival.  Ø Coordinated and  trained diverse group of volunteers for all festival tasks.
+### Herbal Apprentice  and Newsletter Writer *• HAALo Botanicals  •* *Nevada City, CA*

+#### Summer 2015 – Summer 2017

+Wrote articles on  food, plants, locally-sourced products, and profiles of local herbal and natural  food experts for weekly newsletter: sourced and interviewed experts, pitched content, drafted  articles.

+Copyedited documents:  photographed items and instructors, selected images, formatted content.

+Shadowed herbalists:  studied plant physiology and nutrition, plant cultivation, and home remedies.

+Worked at local farms and personal gardens: planted, watered, tended, and harvested fruits, vegetables, and seasonal plants.

+Spring – Summer 2015  Assistant  Festival Director *• Nevada City  Film Festival* *•* *Nevada  City, CA*

+Ø Authored reviews  and summaries of films for playbill and flyers of short films from around the  world, including films on Icelandic horse breeding and a day in the life of a  Tibetan monk.  Ø Reviewed films  with team to determine best fit for festival.  Ø Coordinated and  trained diverse group of volunteers for all festival tasks.

 # Academic Work Experience